-When one mentions a cycling time trial, inevitably someone spouts out its other name: the race of truth.
-It is a discipline I have sorely missed over the past few years after relinquishing my time trial bike.
-It was sold because of the Route 29 time trials had sought existence elsewhere on account of the poor road conditions.
+(2018) When one mentions a cycling time trial, inevitably someone spouts out its other name: the race of truth.
+It is a discipline I sorely missed over the past few years after relinquishing my beloved time trial bike.
+It was sold because the Route 29 time trial had sought existence elsewhere on account of the poor road conditions.
 Today’s race, put on by Bridge Velo, saw a healthy turn out of 150 riders across numerous categories.
 I entered the ultimate race of truth.

 In a cathartic way I also miss the time trial bike set-up.
 To go fast on a time trial bike one must be as uncomfortable as possible.
 To be comfortable on a time trial bike equates to a lack of economy on the bike.
 Perhaps time trial specialists tear through a course because they are trying to get to the finish seat the fastest.
 I felt purification through suffering.
 The faster I went, the more pain inflicted, the better I felt.

 I’ve often thought if America wanted to put on a proper professional cycling event, like the Tour de France, route 29 would be a perfect time trial stage.
 There are no technical turns that TT bikes struggle to handle.
 There are no climbs outside of a TT bike’s design.
 Many people find time trial stages boring, so why not have a TT stage that mimics the firing of a gun?
 This road is meant for TT bikes.